3LegRace: Privacy-Preserving DNN Training over TEEs and GPUs: AsymML

-Using alternating optimization \cite{AlternatingOpt}, each component $i$ in $\XTfl$ can be obtained as in Algorithm~\ref{alg::lightSVD}.
-Due to the fast convergence of alternating optimization, given suitable initial values (e.g. output channels from the previous ReLU/Pooling layer), we have experimentally observed that the maximum number of iterations $\mathrm{max\_iter}$ to reach the optimal $\left \{ \ui{i} \right \}_{i=1}^{r}$ and $\left \{ \vi{i} \right \}_{i=1}^{r}$ is typically $1\sim 2$.
-Finally, it is worth noting that the computational complexity only increases linearly with $r$.
+Using alternating optimization \cite{AlterOpt}, each component $i$ in $\XTfl$ can be obtained as described in Algorithm~\ref{alg::lightSVD}\footnote{In the actual implementation, $\XTfl$ is stored as a list of vectors $\left\{ \ui{i}, \vi{i} \quad | \quad i=1,\cdots,\cii \right \}$, rather than as a matrix.}.
+Due to the fast convergence of alternating optimization, given suitable initial values (e.g. output channels from the previous ReLU/Pooling layer), we have experimentally observed that the maximum number of iterations $\mathrm{max\_iter}$ to reach a near-optimal solution $\left \{ \ui{i} \right \}_{i=1}^{\cii}$ and $\left \{ \vi{i} \right \}_{i=1}^{\cii}$ is typically $1\sim 2$ (See Appendix \ref{appx:approxsvd}).
+Finally, it is worth noting that the computation complexity of this algorithm is much less than exact SVD as it only increases linearly with $\cii$.

-In the actual implementation, $\XTfl$ is stored as a list of vectors $\left\{ \ui{i}, \vi{i} \quad | \quad i=1,\cdots,r \right \}$, rather than as a matrix form.
-It should be noted that the approximated SVD in Algorithm~\ref{alg::lightSVD} does not affect the training or the test accuracy as the sum of $\XT$ and $\XUT$ always equals $X$.
-Hence, the sum of the convolution outputs $\YT+\YUT$ also equals the original output $Y$, as given in Equation (\ref{eq:conv_split}).
-In fact, the approximated SVD algorithm only affects the information distribution in $\XT$ and $\XUT$, which is analyzed in Section~\ref{subsec:privacy-leakage}